titoBouzout/SideBarGit/readme.md

 Usage
 ------------------

 * Right click on "multiple/single" "files/folders" of the "tree" sidebar to apply commands on selected files which maybe are from different repositories.

-* To apply commands to focused document use the tab context menu.
+* To apply commands to focused document use the document context menu.

 * Tip: If a command sends output to a tab ( example a diff ), pressing F5 on that tab: will execute the command again and refresh the tab with the new contents ( example the new computed diff )

 Provides the following commands
 ------------------